nesh1/test/README.md

 just started learning

-first changes to the file
+first changes to the filed

+# after brach
+making some changes after branchginbg